How Double Closing Can Help You Become a TRUE Wholesaler

 - The biggest advantage: the buyer won’t see the wholesaler’s “assignment fee” at closing.

-If you have the capital to double close, based on these advantages, I would highly consider adopting that strategy!
+If you have the capital for double closing, based on these advantages, I would highly consider adopting that strategy!
 If not, another strategy would be to continue assigning contracts and save up your assignment fees until you are able to follow the double close strategy.